bishnu-47/nvim-config/README.md

 Minimal nvim config for MERN stack and java development.

 ### How to setup:
-First make sure you and [nvim nightly](https://github.com/neovim/neovim/releases)  and git installed... then
+First make sure you have [nvim nightly](https://github.com/neovim/neovim/releases)  and git installed... then

 `cd ~/.config`